avinash-chouhan/seg-mentor/README.md

  and contribute some nice monitoring leveraging this api's advanced features;
  the design is (hopefully) easy to extend to other datasets (e.g. Cityscapes, COCO, etc.)

-We report results for several feature extractors using a classic FCN decoder.
-All nets were trained and tested on the Pascal VOC dataset.
+As a baseline, we trained & tested classic FCNs with several feature extractors on the Pascal VOC dataset - already something we couldn't find reports on when we started.

 Now, sure, the state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy.
-We do plan to implement some of these over our framework down the line.
-But FCN is simple and when we started we couldn't find reports on using it with modern FEs.
+Implementing some of these over our framework is part of the roadmap here.

-Besides, there is lot of terra incognita even before going to SoA architectures - and it may be a good idea to use the simplest decent one - when exploring new areas:
+Besides, there is lot of terra incognita that seems worth exploring before going to state-of-the-art architectures - using simplest decent net(s) to facilitate insight:

- - ***What's the influence of the base Feature Extractor (FE)?
+ - ***What's the influence of the base Feature Extractor (FE) a.k.a Encoder on the segmentation task?
-   <br>To which extent does the performance of a FE on a classfication task correlate with its performance on a segmentation task? is this meta-architecture dependent?
+   <br>To which extent does the performance of a FE on a classfication task correlate with its performance on a segmentation task? is this meta-architecture (a.k.a Decoder) dependent?
 Can one design a FE specifically for segmentation usage?***
- - ***Since we use pre-trained models, are the optimal training hyper-parameters sensitve to choice of FE?***
+ - ***Focusing on the training/fine-tuning of segmentation nets based on pre-trained FEs, how does the optimal choice of hyper-parameters depend on choice of FE, decoder?***
- - ***What's the optimal decoder design for seg' nets based on lightweight (e.g. mobilenet) FEs?***
+ - ***How to optimally architect segmentation decoder when building on lightweight (e.g. mobilenet) FEs?***
- - ***Do the failure modes of the net depend more on FE used or on meta-architecture?
-How can this be quantified (as opposed to stamp-collecting visual examples)***
+ - ***What are the failure modes of the net?
+How do they depend on the FE or the decoder used?
+How can this be quantified (beyond stamp-collecting visual examples and gross-averaged metrics s.a. mIoU)?***
- - ***Practical issues - how robust are the mIoU numbers to exact freeze point of training, test subset, etc.?***

-In addition, worked-out examples of practical issues are hard to come by: how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, what failure modes (possibly critical for certain application) are there and how to deal with them.
+And even before open research questions, there are important practical issues, worked-out examples of which are hard to come by.
+These include - how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, how robust are the mIoU numbers to exact freeze point of training, test subset, etc.

 ## Contribution

-#### We hope that the repo will be a good starting point for your own cool semantic-segmentation project, e.g. exploring one of the open questions above.
+#### We hope that the repo will be a strong base for your own cool semantic-segmentation project, e.g. exploring one of the open questions above, or deploying a lightweight solution to a practical app.

-As a baseline we report an example project, we report here on some minimal decode-path enhancements (***FCN+W***) aimed at making FCN based off Lightweight FEs perform on par as the original VGG based, and share some practical tips and theoretical insight on architecture and training - see *Discussion* below
+As an example of such a project, we're researching some minimal decoder enhancements (***"FCN+"***) aimed at making FCN based off Lightweight FEs perform on par with the original VGG-FCN.
+Coming soon:)

+We also share some practical training tips and thoughts - see *Discussion* below

 ## Usage

 To all the gals that just want to segment,
 <br> It's easy to do, just follow these steps:

-1. **Steal** a linux PC with GPU (if you plan on training), create a python 2.7 virtualenv, activate and [install tensorflow<-gpu>](https://www.tensorflow.org/install/install_linux) (1.2 and up) inside.
-<br> Run ```pip intstall -r requirements``` after editing
+1. **Steal** a linux PC with GPU (if you plan on training), create a python 2.7 virtualenv, with dependencies inc. [tensorflow](https://www.tensorflow.org/install/install_linux) (1.2 and up, appropriate to your platform (gpu/cpu, CUDA version)) inside.
+You can use ```requirements``` by e.g. editing the TF line to have right version and running ```pip intstall -r requirements```.
 1. **Clone** this repo and the [Hailo fork of tensorflow/models](https://github.com/hailotech/tf-models-hailofork) side-by-side, e.g. :
     ```bash
     git clone https://github.com/hailotech/hailo-segmentation